cjbarrows/morbles/README.md

 [x] save player progress to server
 [x] update levels immediately after game state changes [x] player stats screen
+[x] mark an attempt as soon as 1 ball is released
+[x] redirect to original, desired page after login
+[x] "preventing unauthorized access" to routes
+[x] have / redirect to /login or /levels depending on login status [x] BUG: level 4, first ball, marks "failed" attempt
+    - I don't like the "fail on first of 2 balls" problem [x] count failures and show level button in red for any level with a "failure"
+    - ie, not just started but definitely *failed*
 ## Notes

 - had to restart `ng serve` after adding ng-bootstrap